ray155093/azure-docs.zh-tw/articles/sql-database/sql-database-ssms-mfa-authentication.md

 <properties
-   pageTitle="適用於 Azure AD MFA 與 SQL Database 和 SQL 資料倉儲的 SSMS 支援 | Microsoft Azure" description="針對 SQL Database 和 SQL 資料倉儲，搭配使用 Multi-Factor Authentication 與 SSMS。" services="sql-database" documentationCenter="" authors="BYHAM"
+   pageTitle="SSMS support for Azure AD MFA with SQL Database and SQL Data Warehouse | Microsoft Azure" description="Use Multi-Factored Authentication with SSMS for SQL Database and SQL Data Warehouse." services="sql-database" documentationCenter="" authors="BYHAM"